wvhulle/cv/resume.typ

       ),
       pitem(
         title: "Learning and development",
-        description: "Specialised Rust training for internal Rust teams about asynchronous and generic programming.",
+        description: "Rust training for internal teams about asynchronous and generic programming.",
         priority: 2,
         languages: ("Rust",),
       ),